CodeGiorgino/capitalizer/README.md

 ## Basics

-Select the text you want to capitalize, then press
+Select the text you want to capitalize, then press `Alt-p` to transform text to uppercase, or `Alt-o` to transform text to lowercase.

 ### Commands and Keybindings